 Keys to Managing Herbicide Resistance in Soybeans April 6, 2017

-As you begin developing your weed management plan for 2017, here are six key management practices and five key timings to improve control of herbicide-resistant weeds this year.
+As you begin developing your weed management plan, here are six key management practices and five key timings to improve control of herbicide-resistant weeds this year.

 6 Key Steps